 Every day, individuals are called upon to use their ability to make quick mental calculations to make decisions.
 The development of such abilities should be an integral part of the math curriculum.

-Oral Reading (English & Spanish*) — 4th and 5th Grade
+Oral Reading (English & Spanish*):

 Reading literature out loud provides opportunities for students to analyze the text, to grow and to develop as a performer, to communicate a message to an audience and to perform an artistic creation.
 The oral reading competition should be an extension of the classroom literary and language arts activities in poetry, short stories and children’s fiction.